 Garage On Beck is as much a reputable concert venue as it is a dining destination.
 Their music line-up follows a weekly pattern, each night a distinct atmosphere.
 Thursday is jazz night.
-Really love jazz?
-The first Thursday of each month features Joe McQueen, also known as Utah’s Godfather of jazz.
-As in, the guy was practically there when jazz was invented.
-As in, he’s 98 years old and you must see him now.
+The first Thursday of each month previously featured Joe McQueen, also known as Utah’s Godfather of jazz, before his passing on December 7, 2019.
 Friday and Saturday are typically rock shows that bring in the good-time crowd.
 Sundays often offer local acoustic sets, usually free.

 Tonight is Saturday and I’m watching Austin, Texas transplant Garrett Lebeau.
 A synthesis of Blues and Soul, Lebeau shares personal experiences over unobtrusive guitar and bass rhythms, light keys, and steady percussion.
 His smooth voice walking in step with the storytelling-tempo.